 Be prepared to evaluate and discuss the customer's energy use relative to the PV system options and their expected performance.
 This can be as simple as reviewing electrical bills for the past year or longer if available.
 See Fig 5.
-For new construction or off-grid applications, the loads can be estimated from equipment ratings and expected load use profiles, but estimates can be highly inaccurate.
+For new construction or off-grid applications, the energy use can be estimated from equipment ratings and expected load use profiles, but estimates can be highly inaccurate.
 Actual measurements are always preferred, and there are a number of low-cost electronic watt-hour meters available that can be readily installed to measure specific loads, branch circuits or entire electrical services.
 Load information is used to size and design PV systems, estimate their performance and to conduct financial evaluations.

 For stand-alone PV applications, load energy consumption dictates the size and cost of the PV system required, and is a critical design parameter.
-For these designs, accurate load assessments are a must.
-In many cases, a customer could have a greater benefit in changing
+For these systems, accurate load as-